- What makes Fletcher unique?

 Fletcher’s intellectual community and the flexibility of the curriculum distinguish the School from other top graduate professional schools of international affairs.
 Only Fletcher allows students wide freedom to tailor a course of study to match their particular interests.
 The diversity and experience of the student body is one of the hallmarks of the School, along with the expertise and accessibility of the faculty, and the support and connections of the alumni community.
 Fletcher offers a powerful network to help students realize their professional goals.

 Fletcher’s academic philosophy is built on the belief that students are the true experts in determining the knowledge, skills, and competencies they need for success in their post-Fletcher careers.
 While breadth and depth requirements assist in navigating the many curricular options, each student customizes a course of study to fit particular interests and career objectives.
-With over 175 courses offered annually, and more than 22 Fields of Study (including an option to self-design), Fletcher students rarely chart the exact same course through the curriculum.
+With over 175 courses offered annually, and 24 Fields of Study (including an option to self-design), Fletcher students rarely chart the exact same course through the curriculum.

 Students come to Fletcher not only for its curricular advantages, but also for its sense of community.
 Notwithstanding the comfortable campus setting of Tufts University and the many professional and social opportunities of nearby Cambridge and Boston, the primary attraction of Fletcher for most students is the School itself.
-Fletcher’s community features citizens of over 80 countries, students with backgrounds in humanitarian relief, finance, defense policy, and development, and a faculty of scholar-practitioners at the forefront of their fields.
+Fletcher’s community features citizens of 70 countries; students with backgrounds in humanitarian relief, finance, defense policy, and development, and a faculty of scholar-practitioners at the forefront of their fields.
 Students, faculty, and administrators are fully present in the life of the School, dedicated to the spirit of collaboration and partnership that defines Fletcher.
 Finally, with more than 50 student-run academic, professional, and social organizations at the School, there is a place for everyone in the Fletcher community.

 - Why study international affairs?